Key takeaways:

 One Set of Divorced Parents Hosting

 Include the mother’s name first, followed by the father’s name.
-Do not use “and” to connect the two names; rather, each name should get their own separate line.
+Do not use “and” to connect the two names; rather, each name should get its own separate line.

 Both Sets of Parents Hosting